 When should I see a vet?

-If your cat’s third eyelid in one or both eyes is visible and doesn’t retract back to its normal position, your cat needs to be clinically examined by a veterinarian.
+If your cat’s third eyelid in one or both eyes is visible and doesn’t return to its normal position, it must be clinically examined by a veterinarian.
 They may need treatment for the eye or for ill health.
-There are many causes of visible third eyelids and, left untreated, many of them can have serious consequences.
+There are many causes of visible third eyelids; if left untreated, many of them can have serious consequences.